-JS: Object.assign
+JS: Object.assign (merge objects, copy properties)

-(new in JS: ECMAScript 2015)
+(new in ECMAScript 2015)

-Object.assign(target_obj, source_obj_1, source_obj_2, etc)
+Object.assign(target_obj, source_obj_1, source_obj_2, etc)-

 - Merge all source object keys into target object. (by Shallow copy)